Twin Cities Housing Review April 2019

 Consumer confidence got a boost by National Unemployment at 3.6 percent.
 That figure represents the lowest since 1969.
 Although the Minnesota unemployment rate for April ticked up slightly to 3.3 percent, it is still below the national average, which should make us smile.
 While this is good news, higher prices are making affordability a factor.

-Current interest rates are remaining low, fluctuating around the 4.25% mark.
-We currently see a 14 month low, which is exciting when you consider that a few months ago predictions were they would be around 5% right now.
+Current interest rates remain low, fluctuating around the 4.25% mark.
+We currently see a 14 month low, which is exciting when you consider that a few months ago, predictions were they would be around 5% right now.